red-door-collective/rdc-website/pages/content/blog/eviction-report-h1-2021.md

 **Defendant** - In eviction cases, the tenant or renter.

-**Judgement** - The outcome of legal proceedings.
+**Judgment** - The outcome of legal proceedings.
 Outcomes for eviction proceedings include non-suit (withdraw of the case by plaintiff), possession (eviction of tenant), possession with monetary damages or fees, and dismissal.

 **Writ of Restitution** - The legal document that officially evicts a tenant after an eviction case is heard and grants possession to the plaintiff.